Hunting gemsbok in South Africa

 Gemsbok have brittle hair quills rather than a fur.
 To have the back skin tanned to lay on the floor is not advised as foot traffic will wear the skin down to a hairless rug in no time.
 Rather use the skin as inlays for a pedestal mount and have the bushy tail converted to a fly swat.

 Information on hunting gemsbok in South Africa

-The best caliber for hunting gemsbok in South Africa would be a medium bore rifle that you can shoot accurately and feel comfortable using.
-There are numerous calibers out there that will be able to effectively hunt gemsbok with and we wish not to get involved in debating on the merits of each.
+The best caliber for hunting gemsbok is a medium bore rifle that you can shoot accurately and feel comfortable using.

 - 7 X 57